w3c/wai-tutorials/source/carousels/functionality.html.erb.md

   - 4.1.2
 ---

-Carusels display the one of their items at once while hiding the others.
+Carusels display the one content item at a time while hiding the others.
 They allow users to browse through them.

 ## Position slides